-- 1. Place the blower control switch in the "Automatic" thermostat controlled position. - 2.
+- 1. Place the blower control switch in the "Automatic" controlled position. - 2.
 Open the door(s). - 3.
 While looking inside the firebox, operate the damper bypass door in and out observing the movement.
-If the door does not operate freely and seal to the door opening, then the door has jumped out of its track during shipping and/or installation. - 4.
-Open the primary air controls on each side of the stove.
-Also, open outside air control if so equipped (mobile home installations). - 5.
-Twist two pieces of non-colored newspaper into a roll and place them on the floor of the firebox. - 6.
+If the door does not operate freely and seal to the door opening, then the door has jumped out of its track during shipping and/or installation. - Open the primary air controls on each side of the stove.
+Also, open outside air control if so equipped. - Twist two pieces of non-colored newspaper into a roll and place them on the floor of the firebox. - 6.
 Lay several pieces of dry kindling on top of the newspaper. - 7.
 Place three or four small pieces of firewood, 2-3" in diameter, on top of the kindling. - 8.
 Light the newspaper in the front, close and latch the door(s).
-Dor,'t leave the fire unattended at this point.
+Don't leave the fire unattended at this point.
 The draft system of the heater should start quickly.
 It may be necessary to preheat the chimney to get the draft started.
 To do this, open the door(s) and add newspaper to the top rear of the wood.
 Light or let this paper ignite and allow to burn while holding the door(s) slightly cracked.
 Once the draft has started, close and lock the door(s). - 9.
-After embers and a coal bed have been established, load the heater with wood.
+After embers and a coal bed have been established, load the heater with wood. - A. Low Burn Rate Set primary air controls (one on each side) to the low setting.